orbitbot/web-mqtt-client/README.md

 **`client.messages.unbind(callback) ⇒ client`**

 De-register `callback` from being called when incoming messages that matches its `topic` arrive.
-Previously registered callbacks must be named values for this to work, otherwise the method will fail silently.
+Previously registered callbacks must be named variables for this to work, otherwise the method will fail silently.
 For correct functionality, it's also important that the `topic` property added to `callback` in subscribe is not modified elsewhere in code (it should match the string passed when the callback was attached).

 <br>